Perl/PPCs/ppcs/ppc0033-map-grep-with-topic.md

 On the last iteration, there may not be enough elements remaining to fill every `VAR` slot.
 In this case, a warning will be issued, and the extra `VAR` slots will be filled with `undef`.

+### `grep my (VAR, VAR) BLOCK LIST`

+This will evaluate `BLOCK` for each set of two elements in `LIST`, aliasing the `VAR` to the first of each set, and the second `VAR` to the second.
+More than two variables can be used to iterate over sets of three or more items.

+On the last iteration, there may not be enough elements remaining to fill every `VAR` slot.
+In this case, a warning will be issued, and the extra `VAR` slots will be filled with `undef`.
+The extra `undef` values used will also be included in the returned list.

 ## Backwards Compatibility